-Nine local agencies in the Plan Area entered into an agreement to form the Yucaipa GSA per a MOA adopted in 2017.
+Nine (9) local agencies in the Plan Area entered into an agreement to form the Yucaipa GSA per a MOA adopted in 2017.
 These local agencies include South Mesa Water Company, South Mountain Water Company, Western Heights Water Company and Yucaipa Valley Water District, herein collectively referred to as the "Water Purveyors"; the City of Calimesa, the City of Redlands, and the City of Yucaipa, herein collectively referred to as the "Municipalities"; and San Bernardino Valley Municipal Water District and San Gorgonio Pass Water Agency, herein collectively referred to as the "Regionals" (Table 1).
 Each agency is individually referred to as a "Party" and are collectively referred to as the "Parties."
 The County of Riverside and the County of San Bernardino, collectively referred to as the "Counties," are considered "Stakeholders" and were not Parties to this MOA.

-The City of Calimesa submitted a written Notice of Withdrawal dated November 19, 2018, and the Yucaipa GSA subsequently acknowledged the withdrawal of the City of Calimesa from the Yucaipa GSA at the January 23, 2019, GSA Board meeting.
-The City of Calimesa is a stakeholder in the Plan Area.
+The City of Calimesa submitted a written Notice of Withdrawal dated November 19, 2018, and the Yucaipa GSA subsequently acknowledged the withdrawal of the City of Calimesa from the Yucaipa GSA at the January 23, 2019 GSA Board meeting.
+The City of Redlands submitted a formal notice to the Yucaipa GSA to withdraw from the GSA on June 6, 2024.
+The Yucaipa GSA accepted the withdrawal of the City of Redlands from the Yucaipa GSA by adopting Resolution 2024-01 at the October 30, 2024 Yucaipa GSA Board meeting.
+The Cities of Calimesa and Redlands are stakeholders in the Plan Area.